Soccer-Luis Enrique to leave Barcelona at end of season

+* Barca top of La Liga after rout of Sporting Gijon (Adds quotes)

-BARCELONA, March 1 (Reuters) - Barcelona coach Luis Enrique will leave the Spanish La Liga champions at the end of the season when his contract expires, he said on Wednesday.
+BARCELONA, March 1 (Reuters) - Barcelona coach Luis Enrique is leaving the Spanish La Liga champions at the end of the season when his contract expires after three trophy-laden seasons at the club.

 "I would like to thank the club for the confidence they have shown in me, it's been three unforgettable years," said Luis Enrique, who has won two Liga titles, two King's Cups and the 2015 Champions League since succeeding Gerardo Martino in 2014.

-"In pre-season I had a meeting with (Barca directors) Albert Soler and Robert Fernandez in which I told them about the possibility of not renewing my contract," Luis Enrique said.
+Luis Enrique said he had met with Barca directors Albert Soler and Robert Fernandez before this season to discuss the possibility of not renewing his contract.

 "They told me there was no hurry to make a decision, but now that moment has arrived," he added.